 Vegan pesto is incredibly versatile.
 It can be mixed into a soup, thinned out to make a sauce, tossed with veggies, spread on top of something, or be served as a dollop.
 It can even be used as a dip!
 One classic recipe with which you can try this is bruschetta.
 Also, try thinning it out a bit and using it as a thick pasta sauce, lightly coating the pasta.

 Trader Joe’s is absolutely the best commercial chain at which to purchase the basil.
 You can get a big box of organic basil there for just over $2.00.
 You can also get big bags of pine nuts at Costco for a very good price.

 Dairy-free pesto is fairly easy.
 It’s basically basil blended with fat to make it rich and the garlic is added for a hint of pungent bite.
 The pine nuts are the main fatty taste with the olive oil added in to smooth it out.
 The high fat content is one reason that pesto is served as an accent to a dish.

-- In a food processor, place the pine nuts, then the garlic and salt, then the oil, and then the basil.
+- Place the pine nuts in a food processor, followed by the garlic, salt, oil, and finally the basil.

-- Pulse the ingredients about five times to get them mixed a bit.
+- Pulse the ingredients about five times to initiate the mixing action.

-- Blend the ingredients until they well combined, leaving a little coarseness.
+- Blend the ingredients until they well combined, but still a little coarse.

 This recipe is reprinted with permissions from the February 2009 issue of the Vegan Culinary Experience.